lobotomat/mesos/docs/external-containerizer.md

 ## Slave Recovery Overview

+While tasks (commands) are active, the slave fails over.

 * Slave recovers via check pointed state.
 * EC invokes `recover` on the ECP - there is no protobuf message sent or expected as a result from this command.